Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 DVI Connector Types

-There are three types of DVI cables and connections, and each has a slightly different pin configuration:
+There are three main types of DVI connections and cables:

 DVI Connection types